 Has your child or teen been recommended or referred to seek support from a child psychologist in Perth?
 It can be a stressful time for them.
 And for you.
 It’s natural for you to feel concerned and emotional about the way ahead.
 In fact, it can be unsettling for the whole family.
 Finding a skilled, experienced child psychologist helps your child or teen take a step towards a more positive future.
 And should you need family therapy, we can help with that too.

-At Gateway Psychological Services, we have child psychologists in our team who specialise in supporting children and adolescents to manage their mental health.
+At Gateway Psychological Services, we have child psychologists in our team who are experienced in supporting children and adolescents to manage their mental health.

 Master of Psychology (Counselling) Bachelor of Psychology Bachelor of Arts (Psychology, Criminology and Justice)